 7. Sharing calendars

-Sharing calendars can save time and make for better team working.
-At SpiderGroup most of us have access to at least one other person in the office so we always know where someone is and when they’re likely to return.
-For me it’s useful to see what availability James and Bryan have for the occasions when I need to book meetings or events with them.
+Sharing calendars can save time and make for better teamwork.
+At SpiderGroup most of us have access to at least one other person in the office, while many of us share access to our calendars with everyone.
+It's useful to see what availability people have, especially when you need to book a meeting!

 How: To share your calendar with someone go into your calendar and click Share Calendar.
 Enter the contact you wish to share your calendar with.
-In the details drop down menu you can select whether you want them to see availability only or full details (you can still lock personal appointments if you wish).
+In the details drop down menu you can select whether you want them to see availability only or full details (you can still lock personal appointments if you wish) - or even if you want them to be able to put items directly into your calendar.
 Finally click Send.
 The Recipient accepts your request and will have access to your calendar.

 8. Effective Task management